mozilla/mozdef-event-framework/docs/source/overview.rst

    * Implement Dead Letter Queue (DLQ) reprocessing functionality
    * Implement schema validation
-   * Implement function library to allow choice between webhook API or rEST API connectivity
+   * Implement function library to allow choice between webhook API or REST API connectivity
    * Implement monitoring of the entire stack that is created by this framework

 Inspiration